srinithiloganathan/FOSS_Make-Me-Productive---Youtube-Focus-Buddy/README.md

 ## Usage

-1. Click on the extension icon in the Chrome toolbar to open the popup.
+1. Click the extension icon in your Chrome toolbar
-2. Use the toggle switch to enable or disable the distraction filter.
+2. Toggle "Make Me Productive" to enable/disable filtering
-3. Reload the YouTube tab to apply the changes.
+3. Visit YouTube to see the changes in action
+4. Check your productivity stats in the popup window:
+   - Number of filtered videos
+   - Educational video count
+   - Educational watch time
+   - Productivity score
+   - Educational content percentage

 ## File Structure